Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Introduction

 OOD detection approaches are designed to address this problem, which aim to detect and reject these OOD samples while guaranteeing the classification of in-distribution data \cite{hendrycks17baseline}.
 There are generally two groups of OOD detection approaches.
 One of them are post-hoc approaches that work with a trained classification network to derive OOD scores without re-training or fine-tuning of the network, \eg, by using maximum softmax probability of the network outputs \cite{hendrycks17baseline}, maximum logits \cite{HendrycksBMZKMS22}, or the Mahalanobis distance between the input and the class centroids of ID data \cite{lee2018simple}.
 Another group of approaches fine-tunes the classifiers with different methods, such as the use of pseudo OOD samples \cite{hendrycks2018deep,mohseni2020self, liu2020energy, chen2020robust, papadopoulos2021outlier, Wu_2021_ICCV, Yang_2021_ICCV}.
-Most of these methods, especially the post-hoc methods, are focused to detect OOD samples based on the \textit{foreground semantic features}, \ie, the features exhibiting the semantic of the in-distribution classes, such as the apple appearance features of `apples' class images in CIFAR100 image classification shown in Fig. \ref{fig:motivation} (left).
-They, however, neglect the other dimensions that can also be important for OOD detection, since OOD samples can be drawn from arbitrary distributions and can exhibit deviations from in-distribution (ID) data in various dimensions.
-One of such dimensions is the set of \textit{background domain features} that exhibit no class semantics.
-This is especially true for OOD samples that contain only small, or none, semantic patches, but have dominant domain features, such as the plates of house number, scenery or textual background in Fig. \ref{fig:motivation} (right).
-In such cases, semantic-feature-based OOD methods can misclassify these OOD samples to the classes with similar semantic features to these domain features.
+Most of these methods, especially the post-hoc methods, are primarily based on the "foreground features" to detect OOD samples.
+These are the features that exhibit the semantics of the in-distribution classes, such as the appearance features of the `horse' class images in the CIFAR10 image classification, as shown in Fig. \ref{fig:motivation}.
+This introduces two problems: 1) Owing to dataset bias, the foreground features learned by vanilla classifiers may develop spurious correlations \cite{ming2022impact} with other objects in the image.
+For instance, a correlation may be incorrectly drawn between horses and riders.
+These spurious correlations introduce irrelevant semantics, which can lead to the misclassification of not only ID images but also OOD images.
+2) Focusing on foreground features overlooks other dimensions that could also be important for OOD detection, as OOD samples can be drawn from arbitrary distributions and can exhibit deviations from in-distribution (ID) data in various dimensions.
+One such dimension is the set of ``background features" that exhibit no class semantics.
+We observe that the regions of interest for the classifiers on OOD samples often tend to be the background, as shown in the CIFAR100 example in Fig. \ref{fig:motivation}.
+This phenomenon indicates that existing classifiers have a foreground-background confusion issue, and they misclassify OOD samples to the ID classes with similar semantic features to these background features.